Skip to content

 • Standalone operation

 enables the host to be powered off while the system is still operating.
 Peripherals are managed without an active host.
-The IPMIC takes over the controller role in the system; powering up, configuring, and reading peripherals.
+The nPZero IC takes over the controller role in the system; powering up, configuring, and reading peripherals.
 When required, the controller role is handed back to the host.

 • Intelligent functions